syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Determine-that-No-Cell-is-Selected.md

 ---
 layout: post
-title: How-to-Determine-that-No-Cell-is-Selected | Windows Forms | Syncfusion
+title: How to Determine that No Cell is Selected | Windows Forms | Syncfusion
 description: Learn about How to Determine that no Cell is Selected support in Syncfusion Windows Forms GridDataBoundGrid(Classic) control and more details.
 platform: windowsforms
 control: DataBoundGrid
 documentation: ug
 ---

-# No Cell is Selected in WinForms GridDataBoundGrid
+# How to Determine that No Cell is Selected

 To determine whether the cell is selected or not, use GetSelectedRange method.
 It returns the list with selected range.
 If it returns the range as zero, then no cell is selected.